FRUiT-git/starc/README.md

 The configuration part in the beginning of the script has been highly commented and documented, with links to the tools and helpers involved, and some short descriptions.

 ### No runner
 In case the user hasn't provided a runner's path, the script is trying to use the distribution default wine binary.
-While there's a change Star Citizen could run with a vanilla wine, it is much recommended ton install and provide a custom runner (as of date).
+While there's a chance Star Citizen could run with a vanilla wine, it is much recommended to install and provide a custom runner (as of date).

 ## Command line parameters